Prayer of Manasseh

 14. And in me You will display Your goodness, for, my being unworthy, You will save me according to Your great mercy.

 15. And I will praise You throughout all the days of my life, for all the power of the heavens sing Your praise.
 For Yours is the glory, to the ages.
 Amen.

-While the exact origins of this prayer are unknown, outside of it being very likely Jewish, rather than Christian, in origin, it was probably composed in Greek (though some oddities in it may be taken to indicate otherwise) in order to supply the prayer of King Manasseh of Judah, son of Hezekiah, mentioned in 2 Chronicles 33.18: “And the rest of the words of Manasseh, and his prayer to God, and the words of the seers who spoke to him in the name of the Lord, God of Israel, behold, they are in the Words of the Kings of Israel.”
-This prayer is recited daily in the Great Compline service in Eastern Orthodox Christian monasteries, and has been for more than a millennium.
+While the exact origins of this prayer are unknown, outside of it being very likely Jewish rather than Christian in origin, it was probably composed in Greek (though some oddities in it may be taken to indicate otherwise) in order to supply the prayer of King Manasseh of Judah, son of Hezekiah, mentioned in 2 Chronicles 33.18: “And the rest of the words of Manasseh, and his prayer to God, and the words of the seers who spoke to him in the name of the Lord, God of Israel, behold, they are in the Words of the Kings of Israel.”
+This prayer is recited during Lent in the Great Compline service in Eastern Orthodox Christian monasteries and churches, and has been for well over a millennium.

 The Greek text in verse 7 is that of a slight addition to the text which isn’t included in Rahlfs’ edition of the Septuagint, and so probably isn’t in most people’s hands, so I’ve transcribed it here.
 The Göttingen Septuaginta (which is actually Rahlfs’ own Psalmi cum Odis volume) indicates this extra text is found in Codex Alexandrinus and in Codex Turicensis (a rare purple-dyed manuscript of the Psalms and Odes).
 Most manuscripts lack it, but the Didascalia includes it, as does The Apostolic Constitutions (both with very slight differences), and the Vulgate includes the first half of it.
 The following verse also makes better sense with this addition.
 It’s hard to say how or even when it dropped out.
 Anyhow, there it is.